jaapterwoerds/recommended-sources/README.md

 As a bonus, the grin on the presenter's face during the whole introduction is priceless and worth a study in it's own right.

 ## System Design
-The overarcing theme here is choose your constraints explicitly and formalize them using the language of universal algebra and category theory.
+The overarcing theme here is choose your constraints explicitly and formalize them using the language of logic, universal algebra and category theory.

 [Liberties constrain, constrains liberate](https://www.youtube.com/watch?v=GqmsQeSzMdw) by Runar Bjarnasson